DESIGN ANALYSIS

 The front suspension is where the AC comes in for most criticism, but quite unjustly.
 AC had perfected beam axle/leaf-spring suspension to exclude all the old troubles people associate with that system.
 At the same time, there were none of the unwanted side-effects that early IFS was suffering on many other cars.
 In other words, the AC avoided the worst of both worlds!

 Writers tend to measure engineering design competence based upon the trends of the day.
-Most post-war cars were appearing with independent front suspension, so the AC is dismissed as inferior.
+Most post-war cars were appearing with independent front suspension (IFS), so the AC is dismissed as inferior.
 In reality, the AC's front suspension deserves merit.
 The same cannot be said of its rear axle!
 But, since most other makers also fitted live rear axles, writers do not even mention the AC's biggest fault!

-Had AC gone for independent front suspension (IFS), then a much more substantial redesign of the chassis would have been needed.
+Had AC gone for IFS, then a much more substantial redesign of the chassis would have been needed.
 Much greater torsional stiffness is required to gain the advantages of IFS, which either means a weight penalty in the chassis, or a much more efficient design.
 Even with sufficient torsional stiffness, the localised layout of the chassis around the suspension pivot mountings can ruin the suspension's performance.
 There were also new problems that would have to be resolved - or more realistically, compromises made.
 The lower roll-centre allowed more body roll when cornering.
 The roll axis would be steeply inclined, assuming a beam-axle was still used at the rear end.
 Suspension movements affect the steering and wheel-alignment, at a time when steering-racks were not very common.
 So many problems to iron out, which could be worked on experimentally for possible future models.

 Incidentally, some of the most competent looking IFS chassis designs of the day came from MG.
 I must hitch a ride in an example one day and find out how good it is :)

 It is often claimed that IFS reduces unsprung mass, but I am not convinced!
 Most of the unsprung mass is made up of the wheels, brake assemblies, and stub axles.
 In case you're wondering, a low ratio of unsprung mass to sprung mass (i.e. the chassis/body) helps to keep the tyres firmly on an uneven road.
 Thus road-holding on bumpy roads is helped.
+It can be a disadvantage to reduce unsprung mass too much, because (depending upon tyre choice) it can give a harsher ride as the tyre fails to soak up road irregularities.

 One noticeable drawback of retaining front beam axle/leaf-springs is that the distance between the front springs is limited due to steering lock clearance for the wheels.
 With springs close together, they need to be stiffer than the rear ones to provide roll resistance and the required effective spring rate at each wheel, for single wheel bumps.
 This makes the ride harsh if both front wheels strike a bump or ramp.
 It also promotes pitching of the body on some road surfaces.